Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Model

-The first part of the architecture models the function $\psi_l$, i.e., it extracts linguistic information related to concept-level agenda setting and framing from the subreddits and maps them to scalar representations.
-In the resulting matrix $\boldsymbol{\Psi}_l$, each column is a signal on the entire graph defined by one concept, and each row is a feature vector for one subreddit defined by all concepts in $\mathcal{C}$ (Section \ref{sec:slap4slip}).
+\textbf{Modeling salience and framing.} The first part of the architecture models $\psi_l$, i.e., it extracts linguistic information related to salience and framing from the subreddits and maps them to scalar representations.
+In the resulting matrix $\boldsymbol{\Psi}_l$, each column is a signal on the entire graph defined by one concept, and each row is a vector for one subreddit defined by all concepts in $\mathcal{C}$ (Section~\ref{sec:slap4slip}).

-\textbf{Agenda setting} refers to the mechanism by which mass media choose to discuss certain topics at the expense of others, thereby leading public attention and perceived importance to them \citep{Cohen.1963, McCombs.1972, Dearing.1996, McCombs.2004}.
-Agenda setting has also proven a useful concept for describing what topics are discussed in social media \citep{Conway.2015, Feezell.2018}, including Reddit \citep{Funk.2018, StraubCook.2018}.